 It also features a large canopy with a mesh panel, removable swing-away bumper bar, rear-wheel suspension, a very large basket, and never-flat EVA wheels.
 The fold is very easy and you can fold it with the seat attached.

 Since this is a very simple model, it doesn’t have some of the things like adjustable leg rest or adjustable handlebar.
 The fold is also super bulky because the frame of the seat sticks far out.

 This is a very basic and practical model that can be used from birth and up to 50 lbs.
 Where else can you get the whole travel system with the reversible seat stroller for only $349!?

 14. GB Maris – $799

 To be honest, I didn’t get that luxury feel from Maris.
-There was no leather finishes, the fabrics were very basic and the frame with the handle bar felt very plasticy.
-Don’t get me wrong, I do like this model and I think the design is very unique and interesting, but I just don’t know if I like it for $799.
-Here is my full overview»
+There were no leather finishes, the fabrics were very basic and the frame with the handlebar felt very plasticy.
+Don’t get me wrong, I do like this model and I think the design is unique and interesting, but I just don’t know if I like it for $799.

 Here is a short video overview.